atsign-foundation/docs.atsign.com/content_dev/docs/sdk/java/getting-started/sharedkey.md

 SharedKeys are for data you want to share with another atSign.
 The sharedBy atSign should be you.
 The sharedWith atSign should be the receiver.

 ### Putting SharedKey Example
+Learn how to create a SharedKey in your secondary.
+The `sharedBy` atSign should be you, the authenticated creator of the key, while the `sharedWith` atSign should be the recipient of the key.
 ```java
 // 1. establish constants
 String ROOT_URL = "root.atsign.org:64";